littermap/littermap/README.md

 ## Caveats

-- There appears to be no obvious way to enable keyboard input on the map without first clicking it.
-See open issue: https://issuetracker.google.com/issues/35825194

 - The final JS and CSS from the build process are injected into the HTML after it is built from the Pug source.
 The injection point is marked with a start tag and what seems like an unnecessary end tag.
 However, that's the way the `gulp-inject` plugin currently works.
 See [klei/gulp-inject#14](https://github.com/klei/gulp-inject/issues/14)

 - Since Windows uses back slashes (`\`) as path separators (which can be traced to a feature of MS-DOS 2.0), the build script might need significant [modifications](https://shapeshed.com/writing-cross-platform-node/#use-pathresolve-to-traverse-the-filesystem) to its path handling in order to run properly on Windows